 When talking about cultural differences I like using cultural dimensions as a starter to that conversation.
-Although there are both pros and cons of using them, I’d like to specifically list a couple of advantages of using cultural dimensions in their various forms when considering worldwide cultural differences.
+Although there are both pros and cons of using them, and you need to use them wisely, there are many amazing advantages of using cultural dimensions when working across cultures.

-Most of the concepts assume that there is a number of dimensions, with two opposite ends, where each culture is located at certain point on the spectrum.
-You can then compare the cultures against each other on various dimensions.
-So let’s get to the point – why exactly are they useful?
+Most of the concepts assume that there is a number of dimensions, with two opposite ends, where each culture or society group is located at a certain point on the spectrum.
+You can then compare the cultures with each other on various dimensions.
+But why exactly is this useful?
+Is this not just pigeonholing people into a few categories?

-One of the bigger challenges in the field of cross-cultural psychology and communication is that many people don’t realise how much influence cultural differences may have on people’s behaviours, team’s effectiveness or ability to adapt to living abroad.
-Of course it’s not like we can just blame our cultures for everything, but definitely we should acknowledge that our background does matter when interacting with people from different cultures.
+One of the bigger challenges in the field of cross-cultural psychology and communication is that many people don’t realise how much influence the culture may have on people’s behaviours, teams effectiveness or ability to adapt to living abroad.
+Of course it’s not like we can just blame our cultures for everything.
+But we should acknowledge that our background does matter when interacting with people from different cultures.
 Also, we should be aware that certain behaviours are just easier to adapt to a new culture than others, depending for example on how much they are connected to values.

 Help begin a conversation

 When you have a common framework with the terminology and descriptions behind it, it’s easier to start a dialogue about own experiences and group it into topics that arise in, for example, all team members’ lives or all family members’ lives.
-The fact that you have a common language to discuss this, makes the whole thing easier as you no longer speak to each other about some abstract concept of culture, general descriptions.
+The fact that you have a common language to discuss this, makes the whole thing easier.
+It enables you to no longer speak to each other about some abstract concept of culture, general descriptions, but rather a tangible framework.
 As easy as that.
 It’s as if you suddenly began to speak the same language to each other.

 It’s great for initial training of managers who manage teams globally.
 It’s especially important nowadays when a lot of the work is done remotely.
 Especially now we need to be aware of values commonly shared in cultures and behaviours that might derive from them.
 Intercultural intelligence, alongside many other skills, is essential for managers today and cultural dimensions help start the process of arranging knowledge and experiences in order to better understand themselves and their teams.